Mini Jam Tarts

 And it isn’t super complicated to make. 🫶

-• KID FRIENDLY – This recipe is sure to please the entire the family!
+• KID FRIENDLY – This recipe is sure to please the entire family!
 Customize it to your favorite jam flavors so you’re sure to satisfy all tastes!

 • EASY – Using a food processor or pastry cutter, this recipe is super simple to put together and only takes 20 minutes to bake!